 Edge Mode.
 As the name suggests, NetScaler SD-WAN products ( hardware appliances or virtual/software form factor) can be deployed in an edge mode wherein customers can directly terminate their Ethernet WAN links on our SD-WAN solution.
 Customers can eliminate their dedicated legacy edge routers and take full advantage of our SD-WAN solution.

-We can support Edge mode today with the help of Static Routing.
+We supported Edge mode from day-1 with the help of Static Routing.
 With this option in the Edge mode, customers can configure static routes towards the carrier side and directly terminate WAN links on our SD-WAN devices.

 However, we understand that supporting Edge mode requires more than static routing and the capability to directly terminate WAN links.
-In this regard, we are also adding features like Dynamic Routing, Firewall Filters, NAT, Secure Web Gateway, Netflow, DHCP etc. so as so seamlessly replace the legacy router.
+In this regard, we have added features like Dynamic Routing, Firewall Filters, NAT, Secure Web Gateway, Netflow, DHCP etc. so as so seamlessly replace the legacy router.
 The idea is ensure compatibility with the current features that a customer is using and at the same time provide SD-WAN goodness.

-As a quick note on Dynamic Routing, we are adding eBGP (for WAN side use cases), and OSPF and iBGP ) for LAN side use cases.
+As a quick note on Dynamic Routing, we have added eBGP (for WAN side use cases), and OSPF and iBGP (for LAN side use cases).
 LAN side routing is key for simplicity when scale grows: route learning, deletion, convergence etc. are done automatically.
 We also understand that a customer replacing legacy routing sites with SD-WAN solution will have a slow migration, one that will entail supporting communication between sites that have SD-WAN solution deployed and sites that do not yet have an SD-WAN solution.
 Having Dynamic Routing capability for WAN side is key in such use cases.
-Along with Dynamic Routing, we have added the route filtering capabilities that helps a user control what he advertises and learns from peers.
+Along with Dynamic Routing, we have added route filtering capabilities that helps a user control what he advertises and learns from peers.